World Autism Awareness Day and Historical Advocacy Triumphs

 Table of Contents

-Why do we celebrate World Autism Awareness Day?
+Why Do We Celebrate World Autism Awareness Day?

 Understanding the Origins of Autism Awareness